Top 7 reason why Bradford is a great place

 The Bradford industrial museum was built in 1875 as Moorside mills.
 It was not until the Bradford council transformed the development in 1970 that the site because a museum.
 The museum is free to visit and schools around the Bradford district regularly visit to educate children.
 They have fantastic exhibitions that you can see what it was really like at various times in history.

 2. National Science and Media Museum

-The main museum in Bradford is the National Science and media museum which is formally known as The National Museum of Photography, Film & Television has a collections of over 3.5 million items.
+The main museum in Bradford is the National Science and media museum which is formally known as The National Museum of Photography, Film & Television has a collection of over 3.5 million items.
 Its is located in Bradford city centre and is also visited frequently by schools from all over the country.
-It is home to the IMAX and has seven different floors of educational gallaries.
+It is home to the IMAX and has seven different floors of educational galleries.